Home | Sitemap | Translate

 Air Quality Planning

-Bastrop County is a member of the Capital Area Council of Governments Clean Air Coalition and a signatory to the Central Texas 8-hour Ozone Flex Plan, a regional initiative to reduce ozone pollution and ensure that the Austin-Round Rock Metropolitan Statistical Area (MSA) is not designated “nonattainment” under the Clean Air Act by the Environmental Protection Agency (EPA).
+Bastrop County is a member of the Capital Area Council of Governments Clean Air Coalition and a signatory to the Austin-Round Rock-Georgetown MSA 2019-2023 Regional Air Quality Plan, a regional initiative to reduce ozone pollution and ensure that the Austin-Round Rock Metropolitan Statistical Area (MSA) is not designated “nonattainment” under the Clean Air Act by the Environmental Protection Agency (EPA).

 “Nonattainment” occurs when the MSA fails to meet the National Air Ambient Quality Standards (often referred to as NAAQS) for any of the pollutants considered to pose a danger to public health by the EPA.
 There are six pollutants regulated by the EPA (including Lead, Sulfur Dioxide and Particulate Matter) however Ozone (O3) and Particulate Matter (P.M2.5) are the pollutants in the region which are closest to breaching the regulatory standard.
 The region’s Ozone “design value” in 2017 was 69 ppb, only 1 ppb less than the EPA standard of 70 ppb.
 Being designated “nonattainment” would mean additional restrictions for Bastrop County businesses and residents, and could potentially cost the Central Texas economy between $24 and $41 billion dollars.
 Further details can be found in CAPCOG’s Report The Potential Costs of an Ozone Nonattainment Designation to Central Texas.